 So, we’ll try to give a few examples.

 If you use Google Analytics 360, then do you know that there’s a way to compare and recognize the ad units performing well per 1000 sessions?
 That’s not all, you can see the demographic markup of ad units that are being sold to advertisers and determine if certain sections have more valuable users to set the pricing accordingly.
 Here’s how to get the insights.

-Secondly, you can share the remarketing list from Google Analytics to Google Ad Manager network.
+Secondly, you can share the remarketing list from Google Analytics to the Google Ad Manager.
 With the lists, you can create segments and target them to meet your campaign goals.

 Not a Google Analytics 360, then you can create and share remarketing lists with Google Ads to target campaigns better.
 Imagine a scenario where you have to run special ads/offers to certain users, well, you can do so via remarketing lists.
 As you have guessed, Google Analytics and Google Ads should be linked beforehand.